 For more information on our frequently asked questions, visit our FAQ page about receiving care at our Hospital and Clinics.

 Here’s how we’re keeping you safe when visiting Delta Health Hospital and Clinics:

 - Masks or Face Coverings

-Everyone entering our Hospital and Clinics (employees, patients and visitors) must wear a mask.
+Everyone entering our Hospital and Clinics (employees, patients and visitors) must adhere to masking guidelines.
 Please bring your own mask or face covering, or if you do not have a mask or face covering, one of our employees will provide you with one.
 Delta Health will continue monitoring transmission rates weekly and will make adjustments and changes to protect its patients, staff and community.

 - Washing Hands and Sanitization Stations